ZetaTwo/zetatwocom/talks.md

 * [0xFF - Talk and workshop about CTF](/education/2019/06/27/0xff-talk.html) - A presentation and workshop about CTFs.
 * [SecurityFest 2019 - Software Obfuscation with LLVM](/education/2019/06/27/securityfest19-talk.html) - A presentation about code obfuscation and LLVM.
 * [SEC-T 2019 - Game Boy hacking / Bringing VGA to the Game Boy](/education/2019/11/05/sect19-talk.html) - Two presentations given at SEC-T 2019 about Game Boy hacking and building a Game Boy VGA adapter
+* [MassifCon 2020 - Theft and Doxxing](/education/2020/02/08/massifcon20-talk.html) - A talk about the two most unethical things I have done in my career.

 ## Upcoming talks